Healthier families worldwide

 - Working in interdisciplinary teams to develop innovative solutions for addressing health disparities among women and children;

-- Using innovative approaches, including implementation science, to support the successful implementation of proven women’s and children’s interventions at scale; and
+- Using implementation science to support the success of proven women’s and children’s interventions at scale; and

-- Using quantitative and qualitative methods to improve the health of women, children and families in North Carolina, the nation and the world.
+- Using quantitative and qualitative methods to improve the health of women, children and families across North Carolina, the nation and the world.